meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 The Ref may ask for multiple rolls to accomplish something.
 This is in lieu of partial success, by breaking up a single roll into multiple rolls to determine what parts are failed (if any).

 When it become important to dictate the exact flow of events, play shifts to a tit-for-tat style.
 One or more players describe what they're doing and the Ref adjucates, then the Ref does something.
 Starting with whoever initiated the sequence, going back and forth until the event is resolved in some way.
-The same Squad or Individual can't act twice in this way unless they're the last one left
+The same Squad or Individual can't act twice in this way.

 You have 3 **Stats**:

 SPINE
-> hit hard, move heavy things, take drugs, resist physical effects
+- hit hard, move heavy things, take drugs, resist physical effects
-> using Big Guns or Melee Weapons
+- using Big Guns or Melee Weapons
-> number of inventory slots
+- number of Inventory slots

 BRAIN
-> know things, operate complex machinery, think on your feet, resist mental effects
+- know things, operate complex machinery, think on your feet, resist mental effects
-> using Energy or other Exotic Weapons
+- using Energy or other Exotic Weapons
-> number of Skills you can learn
+- number of Skills you can learn

 HEART
-> move quickly, be coordinated, notice things, resist social effects
+- move quickly, be coordinated, notice things, resist social effects
-> using Conventional Firearms or Throwing Weapons
+- using Conventional Firearms or Throwing Weapons
-> Number of LINKS you can have
+- Number of Links you can have

 ## Skills
 You have **Skills**.
 Skills are measured from 1 to 10 like stats.
-When a skill is applicable, you can choose whether or not to use your skill instead of your stat for the test.
+Skills come in two types: Professions and Certifications.
+When a skill is applicable, you can use your skill instead of your stat for the test.
 Skills take time to train and start at the relevant stat -1.
-So a character earning a Firearms Certification with a BRAIN of 5 will earn Firearms 4.
-Stat training costs Experience and a downtime action.
-Can't learn a skill if
+So a character training to become a Soldier with a SPINE of 5 will earn Soldier 4.
+Skill training costs Experience and a Downtime action.

 Pick up Certifications for specific areas related to a Profession (ie you have the Profession Soldier, but want to pick up the Certification Sharpshooting)